Jeffliao-suzhou/tek-systems-presentation/README.md

 # mobile food project

 ## How to start in your local machine.
-Since this is a very open and simple demo project for presentation, so I just provide you a JAR file.
-You can run it in your local machine using the command below, but you need to install JDK 11+ as the pre-condition: java -jar mobilefood-0.0.1-SNAPSHOT.jar
+Since this is a very open and simple demo project for presentation, You can run it in your local machine using the command below, but you need to install JDK 11+ as the pre-condition: java -jar mobilefood-0.0.1-SNAPSHOT.jar